mataelee0/thermo-fluid-sensitivity-keyhole-am/README.md

 ## Solver compilation
 The solver directory contains source code for compiling the laserbeamFoam-based solver.

+Before compilation, the include path to the `laserHeatSource` library installed with laserbeamFoam must be specified in the solver build options.

+Specifically, the path to `laserHeatSource/lnInclude` should be added to the `EXE_INC` entry in the `Make/options` file.
+The correct path can be identified from the local laserbeamFoam installation.

 1. Navigate to the solver directory:
 ```bash
 cd solver